pydiverse/pydiverse.pipedag/README.md

 To install the package locally in development mode, you will need to install [pixi](https://pixi.sh/latest/).
 For those who haven't used pixi before, it is a poetry style dependency management tool based on conda/micromamba/conda-forge package ecosystem.
-The conda-forge repository has well maintained packages for Linux, MacOS, and Windows supporting both ARM and X86 architectures.
+The conda-forge repository has well maintained packages for Linux, macOS, and Windows supporting both ARM and X86 architectures.
 Especially, installing psycopg2 in a portable way got much easier with pixi.
 In addition, pixi is really strong in creating lock files for reproducible environments (including system libraries)